23 Animals With Long Necks

 But what truly sets the King Vulture apart is its long neck, which enables it to reach deep into carcasses to feed on meat that other scavengers can’t reach.

-In fact, the King Vulture has one of the strongest necks of any bird, capable of easily tearing through tough hide and bone.
+The King Vulture has one of the strongest necks of any bird, capable of easily tearing through tough hide and bone.

 In many cultures, the King Vulture is seen as a symbol of purification, as it helps to clean up the environment by consuming decaying flesh.

-So while it may not be the most glamorous or well-known animal with a long neck, the King Vulture plays an important role in the ecosystem and deserves recognition for its impressive physique and helpful behavior.
+So, while it may not be the most glamorous or well-known animal with a long neck, the King Vulture plays an important role in the ecosystem and deserves recognition for its impressive physique and helpful behavior.

 18. Okapi